-Following revelations that Quinn Insurance lost more than €700m in the year prior to it being placed into administration, former head of the insurer Sean Quinn is still insisting the blame lies with the accountants currently in charge.
+Following revelations that Quinn Insurance lost more than €700m in the year before it was placed into administration, former head of the insurer Sean Quinn still insists the blame lies with the accountants currently in charge.

-Quinn has claimed that the business had €1.1bn in liquid assets and €464m in property assets when Michael McAteer and Paul McCann were appointed as administrators.
+Quinn had claimed that the business had €1.1bn in liquid assets and €464m in property assets when Michael McAteer and Paul McCann were appointed administrators.

-The Irish Times reports that the Quinn family said it was inevitable the reported losses would be “substantial” because the administrators were putting aside far greater amounts of money to meet claims than was the norm in the industry.
+The Irish Times reports that the Quinn family said it was inevitable the reported losses would be “substantial” because the administrators were putting aside far more significant amounts of money to meet claims than was the norm in the industry.

-Calling for all documents relating to the involvement of the insurer’s new owners, Liberty Mutual and Anglo Irish Bank, the Quinns also highlighted the fact that €200m of the firm’s assets were being used to repay the debts of the overall Quinn Group.
+Calling for all documents relating to the involvement of the insurer’s new owners, Liberty Mutual, and Anglo Irish Bank, the Quinns also highlighted that €200m of the firm’s assets were being used to repay the debts of the overall Quinn Group.

-It was revealed yesterday that a €600m shortfall will have to be covered by the ICF.
-Money will be raised by the State by introducing a 1pc to 2pc levy on all non-life insurance policies.
+It was revealed yesterday that the ICF would have to cover a €600m shortfall.
+The State will raise money by introducing a 1pc to 2pc levy on all non-life insurance policies.
 This means all Irish policyholders will pay extra on their house and car premiums.

 Four independent firms of actuaries confirmed the losses in a review last July and August, said McAteer.

-Both McAteer and McCann defended the sale of the insurer to US giant Liberty Mutual.
+McAteer and McCann defended the insurer’s sale to US giant Liberty Mutual.

-The cost to the taxpayer through the ICF would be in excess of €1bn if the sale of Quinn Insurance had not gone ahead.
+The cost to the taxpayer through the ICF would be more than €1bn if the sale of Quinn Insurance did not go ahead.

-They also confirmed that there will be no job losses at the company’s offices across Ireland, where over 1,500 people are employed.
+They also confirmed that there would be no job losses at the company’s offices across Ireland, where over 1,500 people are employed.

 “Staff were very happy in all locations.
 It has been a long road.
 It has been 13 months.
-It is a good day,” said McCann, explaining that Liberty Mutual is a Fortune 100 company that has experience taking over debt-laden and beleaguered firms.
+It is a good day,” said McCann, explaining that Liberty Mutual is a Fortune 100 company with experience taking over debt-laden and beleaguered firms.